 Our handheld vacuum team is lead by Austin Palmer and David Wise.
 They are both veteran tech reviewers, having tested over 400 different products over the past few years.
 Austin has spent more than 500 hours evaluating vacuums of all types, from upright stick vacuums and robot vac models to the handhelds in this review.
 In addition to professionally reviewing tech products, David lives in a house with three long-hair cats, two long-hair dogs, and shag carpet straight from the '60s, making it the perfect place to torture test these vacuums.

 In the most recent update of this review, Nick Miley and Jessica Riconscente joined the team.
 Jessica has cleaned her way around the world, scrubbing hostels and polishing millionaires' homes.
-She is the undisputed expert on vacuums, having tested every category of the best vacuum cleaners on the market.
+She is the undisputed expert on vacuums, having tested every category of vacuum cleaners on the market.
 She also has a degree in manufacturing that sharpened her keen sense of design and production quality.
 Nick has been writing consumer reviews for over a decade and has a background in experimental research.

 Analysis and Test Results